-- Changes in tax credits related to coal refuse power generation could have a material adverse effect on our business, financial condition, results of operations and future development efforts. - Competition in power markets may have a material adverse effect on our results of operations, cash flows and the market value of our assets. - Because our power-generating reclamation facility is a member of PJM Interconnection ("PJM"), a regional transmission organization, we may be required to supply power to the grid at a time that is not optimal to our operations. - Our business is subject to substantial energy regulation, and we are required to obtain, and to comply with, government permits and approvals. - Our operations involving the combustion of coal refuse are subject to a number of risks arising out of the threat of climate change, which could result in increased operating and capital costs for us and reduce the extent of our business activities. - Operation of power generation facilities involves significant risks and hazards. - We are a holding company whose sole material asset is our equity interests in Stronghold LLC. - We have identified a material weakness in our internal control over financial reporting and may identify additional material weaknesses in the future or otherwise fail to maintain an effective system of internal controls. - If we fail to remediate the material weakness in our internal control over financial reporting, or experience any additional material weaknesses in the future or otherwise fail to develop or maintain an effective system of internal controls in the future, we may not be able to accurately report our financial condition or results of operations. - The Legacy Owners will own a significant amount of our voting stock, and their interests may conflict with those of our other stockholders. - In certain cases, payments under the Tax Receivable Agreement may be accelerated and/or significantly exceed the actual benefits, if any, Stronghold Inc. realizes. - Investors in this offering will experience immediate and substantial dilution of \$13.10 per share. - We do not intend to pay cash dividends on our Class A common stock. - Future sales of our Class A common stock in the public market could reduce our stock price, and any additional capital raised by us through the sale of equity or convertible securities may dilute your ownership in us. - We may issue preferred stock whose terms could adversely affect the voting power or value of our Class A common stock.
+- Changes in tax credits related to coal refuse power generation could have a material adverse effect on our business, financial condition, results of operations and future development efforts. - Competition in power markets may have a material adverse effect on our results of operations, cash flows and the market value of our assets. - Because our power-generating reclamation facility is a member of PJM Interconnection ("PJM"), a regional transmission organization, we may be required to supply power to the grid at a time that is not optimal to our operations. - Our business is subject to substantial energy regulation, and we are required to obtain, and to comply with, government permits and approvals. - Operation of power generation facilities involves significant risks and hazards. - We are a holding company whose sole material asset is our equity interests in Stronghold LLC. - We have identified a material weakness in our internal control over financial reporting and may identify additional material weaknesses in the future or otherwise fail to maintain an effective system of internal controls. - If we fail to remediate the material weakness in our internal control over financial reporting, or experience any additional material weaknesses in the future or otherwise fail to develop or maintain an effective system of internal controls in the future, we may not be able to accurately report our financial condition or results of operations. - The Legacy Owners will own a significant amount of our voting stock, and their interests may conflict with those of our other stockholders. - In certain cases, payments under the Tax Receivable Agreement may be accelerated and/or significantly exceed the actual benefits, if any, Stronghold Inc. realizes. - Investors in this offering will experience immediate and substantial dilution of \$13.10 per share. - We do not intend to pay cash dividends on our Class A common stock. - Future sales of our Class A common stock in the public market could reduce our stock price, and any additional capital raised by us through the sale of equity or convertible securities may dilute your ownership in us. - We may issue preferred stock whose terms could adversely affect the voting power or value of our Class A common stock.